eburdon/TinyHadoop/README.md

 Prerequites:

-* Hadoop 2.7.2 locally installed and running.

 * Java openJDK 1.8.0_91

+* Hadoop 2.7.2 locally installed and running

 * Eclipse

-* MapReduce project configured as Maven in Eclipse
+* MapReduce project configured as Maven in Eclipse; All external JARS are on build path

-* Some sort of input
+* Some sort of input set (See /SampleInputFiles)

-1. Export project as a .jar

-* Make sure that the class application entry point is set!
+1. Export project as a .jar (Make sure that the class application entry point is set!)

 2. Execute on hadoop